bvinc/gflux/README.md

 ## gflux components

 gflux works by building a component tree.
-Each component specifies a "lens" function.
+Each component, on creation, is given a "lens" function.
 A chain of lens functions from each component, works together to always be able to go from the global application state down to the state that an individual component cares about.

 When a component is created, a lens function in provided.
 But first, let's look at an example of a simple component for a task in a todo list.